Keith and Dufftown Railway (GNoSR): Authorisation, but delayed construction

-The motivation for a railway line linking Dufftown was still in place, and in 1856 plans were deposited for the Keith and Dufftown Railway.
+The motivation for a railway line linking Dufftown was still in place, and in 1856 plans were deposited for the Keith and Dufftown Railway (K&DR).
 It was to be a 9 mi line, with a possible extension to mineral workings in Glenrinnes; capital was proposed to be £50,000; the bill allowed for the line to be worked by either the GNoSR or the Inverness and Aberdeen Junction Railway.
 The GNoSR, itself desperately short of money, agreed to subscribe £1,000 to the new company.
 On that basis the Keith and Dufftown Railway was authorised by an act of Parliament, the Keith and Dufftown Railway Act 1857 (20 & 21 Vict. c. lxxxvii) of 27 July 1857.
 Most of the route closely followed the River Isla but there were some stiff gradients.

 The Keith and Dufftown directors had already provisionally arranged that Mitchell, Ireland of Montrose would construct the line for a price of £43,125, of which £7,500 would be in shares.
 The share subscription did not go well; by the time of the first ordinary general meeting in September, subscriptions and guarantees amounted to only £4,970, and the Great North's £1,000.
 It was not possible to start construction.

 In fact so little was subscribed that, after a long hiatus, the construction contract was cancelled.
 In October 1858 the directors confirmed that, despite the stalemate, they would continue in the hope that something might turn up, ideally a major cash injection by the GNoSR.
 By October 1859 there was at last some movement: the Duke of Richmond guaranteed £7,500 and the Earl of Fife £5,000, provided that the Great North would take on the undertaking.
-This the GNSoR agreed to do, provided that half the capital was raised by bona fide local subscriptions.
+This the GNoSR agreed to do, provided that half the capital was raised by bona fide local subscriptions.
 The original construction powers were due to expire on 1 July 1860, and a new bill had been prepared (by the GNoSR) to obtain an extension of time and to modify the route, at the cost of even steeper gradients.
 The bill was enacted as the Keith and Dufftown Railway (Deviation) Act 1860 (23 & 24 Vict. c. lxiii), of 25 May 1860.